 Resources for residents and fellow wellness.

 Resident and fellow wellness is an institutional priority in graduate medical education.
 The GME Wellness Service helps trainees and their significant others/spouses cope with common stressors of training.
-Our goal is to promote work-life balance and overall wellness by advocating for you and providing you with tools to reduce burnout, cope with depression and anxiety and improve the quality of your relationships.
+Our goal is to promote work-life integration and overall wellness by advocating for you and providing you with tools to reduce burnout, cope with depression and anxiety and improve the quality of your relationships.

 To help you make the most of your precious time off, we produce a weekly electronic newsletter called The Wellness Corner, where we share information about GME Wellness activities and other free, fun, and low-cost events around town.
-To build community across all of our programs, we sponsor evening and weekend events targeted to everyone, and to special interest groups including LGBTs, singles, international trainees, and parents.
-Popular activities include chocolate factory tours, food events, museum and library tours, kayaking, art walks, movie nights and our annual Peeps Contest.
-Family-friendly events include a Halloween party, gingerbread-house decorating and an indoor children's gym.
-Self-care is encouraged with discounts for massages, facials, sports events and theater tickets.
+To build community across all of our programs, we sponsor evening and weekend events open to everyone, and occasionally targeted to special interest groups including international trainees, LGBTQ trainees, and trainees who are parents.
+Popular activities include chocolate factory tours, food events, kayaking, playtime at an indoor gym, art walks, movie nights and our annual Halloween Party.
+Self-care is encouraged with discounts for massages, facials, and theater tickets.

 We also offer deeply discounted classes on Mindfulness Based Stress Reduction (MBSR) and Compassion Cultivation training for trainees and their significant others/spouses, and we provide customized seminars, workshops and support groups upon request.

 To help you function at your very best, we can refer you for: